oracle-livelabs/converged/microservices-cicd/app-deploy/app-deploy.md

  You may now **proceed to the next lab.**

 ## Acknowledgements
-* **Authors** - Irina Granat, Consulting Member of Technical Staff, Oracle MAA and Exadata
+* **Authors** - Irina Granat, Consulting Member of Technical Staff, Oracle MAA and Exadata; Paul Parkinson, Developer Evangelist; Richard Exley, Consulting Member of Technical Staff, Oracle MAA and Exadata
 * **Last Updated By/Date** - Irina Granat, June 2022